dengshuang0116/TPS/README.md

 The stars (*) labeling hsa-miR-9 in both tables were also be removed.

 It is convenient for us to test our script use the modified data.

+##### Inputdata preparation

+To predict tumor tissue of origin with miRNA, users should prepare their input data similar to our test data, i.e. a data table with "gender" ofthe patients as the first colomn to make sure a higher prediction efficiency of the model, followed by "tumor site" as the second, and then whether the tumor has liver metastasis, that is "is_liver_metastasis" in the third column, "1" represents the patient had a liver metastasis, while "0" the opposite.
+Other columns of the table contain the detected expression of these 48 miRNAs from this patient.
+Except for the "tumor site",other items mentioned above are all indispensable for the prediction.

 ##### How to make prediction?